Control-C/PMSG/README.md

 - Grove port for GPIO  - D2 and D3 3v3

 - A0 will be used to read out Batt level  [Battery voltage monitor]([https://wiki.seeedstudio.com/Grove-OLED_Display_0.96inch/](https://forum.seeedstudio.com/t/battery-voltage-monitor-and-ad-conversion-for-xiao-esp32c/267535) )

+## Future Updates: PMSG v4 and Beyond
+In 2026, we'll be rolling out exciting enhancements to the PMSG project.
+This includes pin reconfigurations for improved compatibility in next-generation versions (v4 and higher).
+We're also planning to release a comprehensive SDK along with affordable hardware kits based on the Seeed Studio XIAO platform—designed for easy integration without the need for a full pair of sunglasses.
+For more details on these upcoming features and to stay updated, visit our  [PMSG official website:](https://PMSG.online)